flakey-bit/flakey-bit.github.io/_posts/2022-09-26-a-gentle-introduction-to-functional-programming.md

 A request/message comes in from the outside world (button click, HTTP request, stdin...), the root object calls methods[^1] on _it's_ objects (which in turn call methods) - and thus the program springs to life.

-By way of contrast, "proper" functional-programming languages don't use
+By way of contrast, functional-programming languages don't use
 * Classes
 * Objects
 * Methods